Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 ## Output SHCD to JSON

-Once the SHCD is fully validate, the user will be able to output all the connection details to a `json` file.
+- Once the SHCD is fully validated, the user will be able to output all the connection details to a `json` file.

-This is used to generate switch configurations.
+- This output `json` file is used to generate switch configs.

 ```bash
 ncn# canu validate shcd -a v1 --shcd ./test.xlsx --tabs 40G_10G,NMN,HMN --corners I12,S37,I9,S20,I20,S31  --json --out cabling.json